gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-I was going to call this talk "WarpDrive for Dummies" but we're not dummies.
+I was going to call this talk "WarpDrive for Dummies"...

+...but we're not dummies.

 Some of us know quite a lot about data libraries.
 -->

 ---